maghead/maghead/SHARDING.md

 - [ ] ???
 Remove typeConstraint checking from modal method code.

-## CRUD Operations

-### Global Table CRUD Operations

-#### Create operation on global tables

-To create a new record on the global table, the repository will first find the master node to insert the record to get the primary key of the record.

-The second step will be: inserting the newly created record with primary key into all shards used by the shard mapping defined in the schema.

-#### Update operation on global tables

-To update a record on the global table, the repository will first find the master node to update the record with the primary key.

-The second step will be: updating the record with new values by primary key in all shards used by the shard mapping defined in the schema.

-#### Delete operation on global tables

-To delete a record on the global table, the repository will first find the master node to insert the record to get the primary key of the record.

-The second step will be: delete all records existed in all shards used by the shard mapping defined in the schema.

 ## Shard Mapping

 A shard mapping defines how do we allocate data on different shards.